FunkyQai/Leetcode-Bot/ReadMe.md

 - **Start Command**: Sends a welcome message and instructions.
 - **Question of the Day**: Fetches and displays the LeetCode Question of the Day.
 - **Daily Submissions**: Displays the daily submissions of specified users.
+- **Solved Problems": Displays the number of problems solved by each user.

 ## Setup